taniawyss/intro-to-R/docs/exercises.md

 Download and open the provided commented script within R, run the commands and view the the output!

 In our script, we included some sections with "fill in the blanks" exercises.
-You can either download the script without the solutions (first button), or the script with the solutiobs.
+You can either download the script without the solutions (first button), or the script with the solutions.

 [Download script without solutions](assets/scripts/intro-to_R_scripts_woSolutions.R){: .md-button }